buondevid/buondevid/README.md

 - :book: &nbsp;Tech, stacks and courses I will focus on next: _Harvard CS50_, _Node_, _Typescript_, _Express_, _MongoDB_, _GCP_, _UX Google certification_, _React Native_, _Flutter_

-- 📫 &nbsp;Write me: buondevidATgmail.com
+- 📫 &nbsp;Write me: buondevid AT gmail.com

 - ⚡ &nbsp;Fun fact: *I'm an atypical Italian...
 I'm not a big fan of football, I tried pineapple on pizza (and survived it) and I love cold weather!!*